Malaga, Spain, is well known for its endless sunshine, historical museums, and stunning beaches. Where is Malaga – and

 Is Malaga Spain safe for tourists?

 Despite it being one of the largest cities in Spain, Malaga is safe for tourists in general.
 Of course, do ample research before your trip and keep out of places within the city deemed unsafe by residents and authorities themselves.

 How many days do you need in Malaga?

-A minimum of two days is recommended so that you can make the most out of your trip to Malaga, Spain.
+A minimum of two days is recommended to make the most out of your trip to Malaga, Spain.

 Is Malaga expensive?

 A holiday in Malaga, Spain, is not expensive, especially compared to the other nearby tourist destinations.
 Many sights to see, such as museums, are free to visit.
 Food is reasonably priced and generously packaged.